AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/data.md

 >[!NOTE]
 >
->The Data Migration Tool saves its current progress as it runs.
+>The [!DNL Data Migration Tool] saves its current progress as it runs.
 If errors or a user intervention stops it from running, the Tool resumes progress at the last known good state.
-To force the Data Migration Tool to run from the beginning, use the `--reset` argument.
+To force the [!DNL Data Migration Tool] to run from the beginning, use the `--reset` argument.
 In that case, we recommend you restore your Magento 2 database dump to prevent duplicating previously migrated data.

 ## Possible consistency errors

-While running, the Data Migration Tool may report inconsistencies between Magento 1 and Magento 2 databases, and display messages like the following:
+While running, the [!DNL Data Migration Tool] may report inconsistencies between Magento 1 and Magento 2 databases, and display messages like the following:

 *  `Source documents are missing: <EXTENSION_TABLE_1>,<EXTENSION_TABLE_2>,...<EXTENSION_TABLE_N>`
 *  `Destination documents are missing: <EXTENSION_TABLE_1>,<EXTENSION_TABLE_2>,...<EXTENSION_TABLE_N>`